gregermendle/BlockingInterval/README.md

 # BlockingInterval
-Blocking Interval is a Javascript library that mimics the operation of Javascript's built-in function setInterval but only allows one interval to be executed at a time.
+Blocking Interval is a Javascript library that utilizes the operation of Javascript's built-in function setInterval to create and execute one interval at a time.

+### Note:
+Javascript's setInterval function does not run in parallel, however setInterval functions can run one after another.
+This library simply allows one to create an interval that will run by itself.
+It also supplies tools for starting, stopping, pausing, and interrupting intervals.

 #Usage
 ---
 Include BlockingInterval.js into your html document